mt-server-tools/manage/README.md

 * text-based repo database files
 * currently requires mod to have a Git URL (github, gitlab, bitbucket, over SSH or HTTPS, etc...)
+* re-run the mt-installmods command against the same mod sets to update all mods!
+	* can be set as a cron

 ## To Do